Arthur-Milchior/anki-database-check-explained/README.md

 # Database checker/fixer explained, more fixers
 ## Rationale
-This add-on simultaneously solves two related problems.
+This add-on simultaneously solves three related problems.

 ### Meaningful error message
 Sometime, Anki warns you that your database has trouble and that you